hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 **Notice**

 The addon introduces a refocusing behavior **on route changes** that may interfere with the hosting application (eg. unfocusing an active element).
-For details on how to control this behaviour, see [Customizing the definition of a route change](https://github.com/ember-a11y/ember-a11y-refocus#customizing-the-definition-of-a-route-change).
+For details on how to control this behavior, see the section about [customizing the definition of a route change](https://github.com/ember-a11y/ember-a11y-refocus#customizing-the-definition-of-a-route-change).

 !!!